Make an impact on students and schools by seeking a teaching job in New Orleans, one of the fastest improving regions in the country.

 Corps Member Eligibility

-A background in education is not required for corps members.
-In order to be considered for a position with TFA, you must have a bachelor’s degree with a minimum cumulative GPA of 2.50 and U.S. citizenship, national/legal resident status, or be a DACA recipient.
+To be considered for a position with TFA, you must have a bachelor’s degree with a minimum cumulative GPA of 2.50 and either have U.S. citizenship, national/legal resident status or be a DACA recipient or EAD holder.
+You are not required to have a background in education.

-In addition to these eligibility requirements, we seek people with a deep belief in the potential of every child, a strong record of achievement, and perseverance in the face of challenges, among other key values and experiences.
+In addition to these eligibility requirements, we seek people who have a deep belief in the potential of every child, a strong record of achievement, and perseverance in the face of challenges, among other key values and experiences.
 Read more about the characteristics of strong corps members.

 Redefine Your Career

-Working in New Orleans
+Teaching in Greater New Orleans

-As a corps member, you will be required to complete steps to become highly qualified in the subject(s) you’ll teach and work toward full teaching certification during your two-year commitment.
+As a corps member, you must complete steps to become highly qualified in the subject(s) you’ll teach and work toward full teaching certification during your two-year commitment.
 Learn more about earning your teaching license and getting hired at a school.

-Salary and Benefits
+Salary

 You may also be eligible for additional financial incentives exclusively available to TFA corps members.
 Learn more about financial aid, including transitional funding packages.

-During your first year in the corps, you’ll enroll in one of two certification programs available—The New Teacher Project (TNTP) or Relay Graduate School of Education (GSE).
+During your first year in the corps, you’ll enroll in one of two certification programs: The New Teacher Project (TNTP) or Relay Graduate School of Education (GSE).
 After completing one of these certification programs, teaching for a year, and meeting other requirements, you’ll earn a Standard Level 1 Louisiana Certification.
 If you choose, you can continue in TNTP or GSE for a second year and earn a master’s degree.

 After Two Years